rdvid/angular-blog/README.md

 # angular-blog
-a Blog project wi/ angular
+a Blog project created with Angular